 Set out how you plan on using any personal data you do capture, whether it's to communicate with customers about orders, or simply to respond to individual enquiries.

 What's important is that you're specific about how you use data so that people know exactly what's happening to any information shared across your platform.

-Look at Ecquire for a great example.
-This clause is concise, clear, and specific about how Ecquire uses the limited data it captures:
+Here's a good example.
+This clause is concise, clear, and specific about the uses of the limited data captured:

 You must specify if you share any personal data, even if it's just an email address, with third parties of any kind.
 It doesn't matter if you only share data once in a while, either.
 All sharing with third parties must be declared.

 Here's an example from PBworks.
 The company doesn't share personally identifiable data and makes this very clear:

 But, there's an exception: Third party data sharing.
 PBworks shares personal data with some external service providers when it's necessary e.g. to fulfill a contract or complete a transaction:

 So, if you share data, or receive it from third parties, specify this.